Last updated July 19, 2026

 1. Scope and controller

 This Privacy Policy explains how Informon handles personal data when people visit the website, sign in, use Scout Loops, submit topic requests, update profile settings, send feedback, or contact us.
-Informon is responsible for the product experience at informon.com and for deciding why and how application data is used.
+Informon is operated by DeepDive Solna AB, a company registered in Sweden, which acts as the data controller for personal data processed at informon.com and decides why and how application data is used.
+Privacy questions can be sent to contact@informon.com.

 The service is currently designed for invited professional and adult users.
 It is not intended for children, and users should not submit sensitive personal data, secrets, regulated client data, or confidential company material unless Informon explicitly supports that use in a later plan or agreement.